-‘Bold And The Beautiful’ Spoilers For Friday: Finn Reveals His Intentions With Steffy To Ridge
+'Bold And The Beautiful' Spoilers For Friday: Finn Reveals His Intentions With Steffy To Ridge

 Ridge doesn't want any negativity around his daughter.
 How will Finn react if he is not the dad?

 The doctor will reveal his intentions to the dressmaker.
-Both he and Ridge care about Steffy’s wellbeing.
 As he previously told Steffy, he loves her and wants to be there for her.
-He’s in it for the long-haul, even if the baby is Liam’s.
-He knows that she wants the child to be his, and he does too, but it’s not the deciding factor for him.
+He's in it for the long haul, even if the baby is Liam's.
+He knows that she wants the child to be his, and he does too, but it's not the deciding factor for him.

 The Bold and the Beautiful spoilers indicate that Ridge will listen intently to Finn's speech.
 He likes what the physician says and admires him for sticking around.
 However, the proof is in the pudding.
 Liam has already proven himself to be a good dad, but he doesn't yet know if Finn is a man of his word.
 Ridge may even ask Finn a few questions to gauge how serious he is with Steffy.

 Finn is crazy about the Forrester co-CEO and hopes to spend the rest of his life with her.
-For now, they’re waiting for the DNA test results, so that they can make their way forward together.
+For now, they're waiting for the DNA test results so that they can make their way forward together.